 WATER SOFTENER FOR HARD WATER, IRON AND MANGANESE

 Manganese also shows up dissolved in solution or precipitated (particulate) which you can see in the water.
 Typical symptoms of manganese in your water include brownish-black staining in the dishwasher and other plumbing fixtures.
 Manganese may also show up in the form of manganese bacteria.
 Although harmless, manganese bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty manganese-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of manganese at .05 milligrams per liter.
 Manganese is also considered a secondary health threat, however at certain high levels, especially in children, can be a health threat.
-For more information on this topic, see the link at Manganese Article Water Tech Magazine.
 As with Iron, a water softener will be effective in removing dissolved manganese from the water.
 Also as with Iron, an up-flow water softener is recommended to prevent potential build up in the lower section of the water softener.

 Hard water is evidenced by a white scale build-up on plumbing fixtures, including shower and bath surfaces, faucets and other places.
 Hard water leaves streaks on glassware and dishes after removing them from the dishwasher, creates dull laundry and makes it more difficult to get a good wash of your hair and skin.
 Also, hard water can be very damaging to your piping distribution system and water using appliances.
 For more on hard water, see hard water usgs.

 Starting with a water test will help steer to the right approach.
 For more on bad odors & taste in your water, see the link at http://bad-odor-taste-water/.